 So why do we do it?

-So what can we do about it?
+So what can you do about it?

-Legitimately, EVERYONE has their own basket of crap to deal with on the daily --- finances, jobs, relationships, health issues; life is brimming with a never-ending series of triggers.
-The good news is we are also powerful human beings, smart enough to know what’s happening in our heads and inside our bodies, and we're capable of making better choices.
-If you want to become your healthiest and happiest self, then you have to be willing to make different decisions in the moment that empower you to honor your goals and take care of yourself.
+The good news is we are also powerful human beings, smart enough to know what’s happening and capable of making better choices.
+And it all starts with awareness.
+If you want to become your healthiest and happiest self, then you have to be willing to make different in the moment choices that will support your goals and leave you feeling empowered.

 1. Get outside.
 One of the quickest and best ways I know to circumvent an emotional eat is to get outside.
 Go for a walk, a run, a bike ride.
 Sit on your balcony or porch with a good book and a cold glass of water.
 Breathe in the fresh air, soak up some nature, and let your surroundings relieve your stress, naturally, instead of driving you to eat.
 There are no calories in the grass, trees, or sand.
 Moving away from the kitchen is the key.